Equinnax711/Teamfight-Tactics-Case-Study/README.md

 Comparison of Traits:

-*insert comparison of legendary trait stats table*

 When looking at the top three trait combinations of k3 c9soju, traits activated by legendary units were in all of the combinations.
 My combinations only had a single legendary activated trait, “Bard”, in the third combination.
 The average placements of k3 c9soju’s combinations were all below 2.00, whereas the top three trait combinations of my data had a minimum average placement of 3.00. k3 c9soju’s data clearly shows that the traits activated by legendary units will give a higher placement when used in a team composition, but my data does not.
 We’ll look deeper into each of these traits (Bard, Starcaller, SpellThief) to find out why.

 When comparing the data, traits such as Bard, Starcaller, and SpellThief had a sizable difference in stats.
-My Bard’s average placement had a 3.74 compared to his 3.21, my Starcaller’s average placement had a 4.00 average placement compared to his 3.05, and my SpellThief’s average placement had a 5.50 compared to his 3.13. k3 c9soju’s win percentage for these traits were high while mine were quite low, but his top 4 percentages for Bard and Starcaller when compared to mine were relatively similar.
-SpellThief was quite different, but it was an outlier trait when compared to the rest of my traits.
+My Bard’s average placement had a 3.74 compared to his 3.21, my Starcaller’s average placement had a 4.00 average placement compared to his 3.05, and my SpellThief’s average placement had a 5.50 compared to his 3.13. k3 c9soju’s win percentage for these traits were high while mine were quite low, but his top 4 percentages for Bard and Starcaller when compared to mine were quite similar.
 This indicates a discrepancy within my gameplay between getting a top four position and winning when using those traits.

 This discrepancy can be attributed to a weak late game.
 Typically, these traits are activated in the mid to late game when there are around four to five players left.
 Maintaining a stronger late game increases the speed at which you can find one of these legendary units, upgrade them, and activate the trait.
 If your late game isn’t as strong, it’ll be tougher to find these units and you’ll be quickly knocked out by other opponents that find the units and activate the trait faster than you.